jfields4733/Jordan/13Debounce_Shift/README.md

 *Is the difference meaningful?*

+Yes, the second iteration makes the circuit easier to understand by the user but makes it harder to alter and reuse.

 *Which circuit was chosen to build the reUseable Debounce?*

+Debounce 1 was used.

 Circuits are being successfully generated (software creating verilog from design documents such as FSM) at a higher level than RTL now.
 When they fail (Vivado doesn't synthesize), the verilog code has to be edited.
 Circuits are being generated so successfully, that larger projects are possible in the same amount of design time.
 Software that does this is Xilinx [Vivado HLS](<https://www.xilinx.com/products/design-tools/vivado/integration/esl-design.html>), Intel has a version.
 The most exciting news is that the rest of the market seems united behind an open source standard that involves a soft cpu called [RSIC-V](https://riscv.org/), an HLS called [Clang](https://clang.llvm.org/) and a [LLVM](http://llvm.org/) to [generate Verilog code](https://llvm.org/devmtg/2010-11/Rotem-CToVerilog.pdf). *How much [does this remind](https://news.ycombinator.com/item?id=14235483) you of playing a video game where you climb levels of abstraction to get better at the game .. that perhaps can't be verbalized or shared?*